nating/whatsapp-stats/README.md

 (On hold until the 12th of May)

 ## Overview
-Whatsapp offers users the ability to export chats as text files.
+WhatsApp offers users the ability to export chats as text files.
 These text files' format make it easy to parse, and to gather interesting data from them.

 ## Chat Activity
-In a whatsapp chat's text file, each entry represents some activity.
+In a WhatsApp chat's text file, each entry represents some activity.

 Entries take the form: